dispetx/pdpi/README.md

 the public domain internet - to provide some data on society.

 Logs of an exposed web server provide information about the requests and responses.
-They should be public.
+They can be public.
+Why is the case that for all web servers, server logs are under a key.
+First, that is not true since there exists one public domain internet host where such data is public.
 If the IP address associated with a particular internet service is not advertised, does the exposure of server logs constitute a violation of privacy of attackers?
 That is also more a legal question then a technical one.
-But note that all legal questions are at the end questions in pure mathematics or programming questions because they exhibit a formal structure.
+But note that all legal questions are at the end technical questions or questions in pure mathematics or programming questions because they exhibit a formal structure.
 It is interesting that very small number of people are interested in such class of problems which have a great effect on the environment in which they live.

 ### Something will occur